 Taxis in Valletta (minicabs)

 A service of electric minicabs run in Malta’s capital city of Valletta, charging a flat fare of €5 for three people.
 Like taxis, these mini cabs can be hired out either by hailing them as they go by or at Electric Mini Cab Stands in Valletta.
 One can also book a minicab by calling 77414177.

-Malta International Airport, located near the villages of Luqa and Gudja, lies only 10 km away from the capital Valletta.
+Malta International Airport, located near the villages of Luqa and Gudja, lies less than 10 km away from the capital Valletta.
 Getting to your hotel from the airport is easy as you can choose from a number of options:

-- Hail a cab from the stand full of taxis waiting outside the arrivals lounge or book one in advance (cheaper and still reliable – see my suggestions above)
+- Hail a cab yourself from the stand full of taxis waiting outside the arrivals lounge or book one in advance (cheaper and still reliable – see my suggestions above)